 For new keywords, it can be costly to shoot for top positions right off the bat.
 Instead, give yourself some leeway to test things out—adjust your ads, add some negative keywords, etc.

 I like to start by viewing each keyword’s estimated first page bid, then bump it up by 20-30% to aim for the middle of the page.
 This is a great way to ensure that your ads have visibility, but aren’t at the top right off the bat.
 From there, you can work your way to higher positions by honing your account to improve Quality Scores or gradually bumping up your bids.

 [Worried about wasting money in AdWords?
 Use the FREE AdWords Grader to find out if you're making mistakes in your AdWords account.]

 Finding your bidding sweet spot can be tough—you don’t want to be consistently outbid by competitors, but you don’t want overshoot and vastly overpay for your ads, either.
 One of the easiest ways to identify where your competitors’ bids lay is to take advantage of third-party tools like SEMRush or SpyFu.

 As you can see, the SpyFu report above provides a good sense for what any given advertiser is paying for a particular keyword.
 Use these tools to understand the competitive landscape and properly align your bids.

 Setting your starting bids is just the beginning.
 The real challenge comes a little later down the line, when it’s time to tweak them.

 Before you start changing your bids, be sure that you have established your campaign goals.
 Do you want to score more conversions, at any cost?
 Do you have a specific CPA goal in mind?
 Are you dead-set on position one?
 Your goals should drive all of these bid changes.

-Depending on your goals, your AdWords bidding strategies will differ drastically.
+Depending on your goals, your Google Ads bidding strategies will differ drastically.
 Since the vast majority of advertisers tend to have a CPA focus, we’ll stick with CPA-based strategies in this post.